Diffusion Models with Double Guidance: Generate with aggregated datasets: Implementation details

-For image generation in Section \ref{sec_img}, we used a pre-trained EDM model that was trained on ImageNet at a resolution of $64\times64$.
+For image generation in Section \ref{sec_image_gen}, we used JIT-H-16 trained on ImageNet at a resolution of $256 \times 256$.
 We employed ResNet-18 \cite{Kaiming_2016_resnet} to evaluate the control of $C_1$.
-To adapt ResNet-18 to the $3 \times 64 \times 64$ input, we replaced its first convolutional layer by one with a kernel size of $3 \times 3$ and a stride of 1, instead of the original $7 \times 7$ kernel size with stride 2.
-We then used the AdamW optimizer to fine tune the ResNet-18, with a learning rate of 1e-4 for the modified first layer, and 1e-6 for the original parameters.
-The epoch was set to 25.
+To adapt ResNet-18 to the $3 \times 256 \times 256$ input, we used the AdamW optimizer to fine tune the last layer of ResNet-18, with a learning rate of 1e-4 for the last layer, and 1e-6 for the original parameters.
+The epoch was set to 4.
+After fine-tuning, the Top-1 accuracy is 78.03\% and the Top-5 accuracy is 94.07\%.